He is Not Okay with This

 Acknowledging this, however, Oleff is determined to make a difference in the lives of other teens as the young actor has enthusiastically worked with Teen Cancer America where, as their ambassador, he advocates for a comfortable environment for teens undergoing cancer treatment.
 “Originally, I got involved with Teen Cancer America because my uncle works with them in Chicago.
 I always felt that I should be using this huge social-media platform for good.
 I can’t always be posting stupid stuff,” he says.
 “Teenagers who are going through cancer treatment don’t often get put in a place where they feel comfortable.
 Usually, they’re in hospitals with super-young kids or with much older people.
 They may feel that they don’t fit anywhere at all – and being a teenager is hard enough!
 Focusing on my age demographic and supporting their cause make me very happy.
 I am thankful to help out.”

-When asked for the future of his career, moreover, Oleff affirms: “I want to become a good storyteller, whether that be for acting, writing, or directing.
+When asked about the future of his career, moreover, Oleff affirms: “I want to become a good storyteller, whether that be for acting, writing, or directing.
 One of the films that really inspire me is Parasite.
 I could not stop thinking about how well-crafted it was.
 I want to be able to make a story like that – something that people can really grab onto.”

 Writer: Samantha Orr

 Photographer & Videographer: Mason Kim

 Special thanks to Pizzanista! (@pizzanista - www.pizzanista.com) & EPK Media (@myepk & @epkmedia - epkmedia.com)